-• a deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current real property tax bill;

-- a utility bill or receipt of utility installation issued within ninety days of enrollment; - a paycheck or paystub issued to the parent or student within ninety days of the date of enrollment - that includes the address of the parent's or student's primary residence; - the most current available bank statement issued to the parent or student that includes the address - of the parent's or student's primary residence; or - any other official document issued to the parent or student that includes the address of the parent's or student's primary residence.
+- 1. a deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current - real property tax bill; - 2. a utility bill or receipt of utility installation issued within ninety days of enrollment; - 3. a paycheck or paystub issued to the parent or student within ninety days of the date of enrollment - that includes the address of the parent's or student's primary residence; - 4. the most current available bank statement issued to the parent or student that includes the address - of the parent's or student's primary residence; or - 5. any other official document issued to the parent or student that includes the address of the parent's or student's primary residence such as the below: - a) Verification of address from Departments of Human Services, Social Security, or personnel office of the student's or parent's employer; or statement from landlord, on letterhead, indicating knowledge of parents living with a person on the lease. - b) Documentation from law enforcement agency or Richland County Court - c) Homeless documentation (McKinney-Vento Homeless Assistance Ace 42 U.S.C.
+11431) - d) Notarized affirmation

 This policy requires a student's parent/guardian to notify the school when there is a change in the location of the parent's or student's primary residence.
 Parents/guardians are responsible to report a change in residence immediately.
-Parents/guardians are responsible to submit one of the following documents to verify their home address: